Excel Pivot Table Count Unique

 Take the above-used data only for this example as well.

-After choosing the worksheet as this Existing Worksheet we need to choose the cell address where we need to insert the pivot table.
+After choosing the worksheet as this Existing Worksheet, we need to select the cell address where we need to insert the PivotTable.

-One more important thing we need to make in the above window is we need to make sure the checkbox of “Add this data to the Data Model” is ticked.
+Another important thing we need to do in the above window is that the “Add this data to the Data Model” checkbox is ticked.

-Click on “Ok” and we will have a blank pivot table in place.
+Click on “OK,” and we will have a blank PivotTable.

-Insert the “Item” field to the “ROWS” area and “Customer” field to the “VALUES” area.
+Insert the “Item” field to the “ROWS” area and the “Customer” field to the “VALUES” area.

-Now we are getting the same total as the previous one but we need to change the calculation type from COUNT to “DISTINCT COUNT”.
+We are getting the same total as the previous one, but we need to change the calculation type from “COUNT” to “DISTINCT COUNT.”

-Right-click on of customer count cell and choose “Value Field Setting”.
+Right-click on the customer count cell and choose “Value Field Setting.”

-This will open up below window for us and in this, we can see actually what is the current summarization type is.
+It will open up the below window for us.
+In this, we can see what the current summarization type is.

-As we can see above current summarization type is “COUNT”, so pivot table showing the current count of customers as 7 because there are 7 line items in the selected data range of pivot table.
+As we can see above, the current summarization type is “COUNT.”
+Hence, the PivotTable shows the current count of customers as 7 because there are 7 line items in the selected data range of the PivotTable.

-This is the default summarization that will be chosen in the case of “TEXT” values used in the “VALUES” area of the pivot table.
+The default summarization will be chosen in the case of “TEXT” values used in the “VALUES” area of the PivotTable.

-In the same above window scroll down to the bottom and choose the summarization type as “DISTINCT COUNT”.
+In the above window, scroll down to the bottom and choose the summarization type as “DISTINCT COUNT.”

-After selecting the summarization type as “DISTINCT COUNT” click on “Ok” and we will have a unique count of customers as 2 instead of 7.
+After selecting the summarization type as “DISTINCT COUNT,” click on “OK.”
+We will have a unique count of customers as 2 instead of 7.

 So, we have an accurate count of customers in place.
-Actually we can see the column header as “Distinct Count of Customer” instead of the previous header of “Count of Customer”.
+We can see the column header as “Distinct Count of Customer” instead of the previous header of “Count of Customer.”

 Things to Remember

-- We need to choose the check the box of “Add this data to the Data Model” while inserting a pivot table.
+- We must check the “Add this data to the Data Model” box while inserting a PivotTable.